Conservation of Momentum

 Answer:

-First, we need to calculate the total momentum before the collision.
-Because the cars are travelling in different directions, we need to give one of the velocities a negative sign - convention states that objects travelling to the left are given the negative value:
+Don't forget that because the cars are travelling in different directions, one of the velocities is negative -> objects travelling to the left are usually given negative signs.

 Worked Example: